Uniqueness of nonnegative matrix factorizations by rigidity theory: Rigidity and boundaries

 \section{Rigidity and boundaries}

-A matrix of nonnegative rank three is on the boundary of $\C M_{3,3}^{m,n}$ if and only if it has a zero entry or all its nonnegative factorizations are infinitesimally rigid.
-The goal of this section is to study the connection between boundaries of $\C M_{r,r}^{m,n}$ and rigidity theory for $r \geq 4$.
+In this section we use $\C M^{m\times n}_{r}$ to denote the set of $m\times n$ matrices with rank and nonnegative rank both equal to exactly $r$.
+A matrix of nonnegative rank three is on the boundary of $\C M_{3}^{m\times n}$ if and only if it has a zero entry or all its nonnegative factorizations are infinitesimally rigid.
+The goal of this section is to study the connection between boundaries of $\C M_{r}^{m\times n}$ and rigidity theory for $r \geq 4$.
 We already saw in Example~\ref{example:Shitov} that there exist locally rigid nonnegative matrix factorizations that are not infinitesimally rigid.
-Combining this with results in Section~\ref{sec:geometry_of_factorizations}, one can show that there exists a matrix on the boundary of $\C M_{4,4}^{m,n}$ for $m,n$ large enough that has a locally rigid nonnegative factorization but no infinitesimally rigid nonnegative factorizations.
-Furthermore, in Section~\ref{sec:MSvS_example} we will show that there exist strictly positive matrices on the boundary of $\C M_{r,r}^{m,n}$ for $r \geq 4$ that have nonnegative factorizations that are not locally rigid.
+Combining this with results in Section~\ref{sec:geometry_of_factorizations}, one can show that there exists a matrix on the boundary of $\C M_{4}^{m\times n}$ for $m,n$ large enough that has a locally rigid nonnegative factorization but no infinitesimally rigid nonnegative factorizations.
+Furthermore, in Section~\ref{sec:MSvS_example} we will show that there exist strictly positive matrices on the boundary of $\C M_{r}^{m\times n}$ for $r \geq 4$ that have nonnegative factorizations that are not locally rigid.
 There exists a neighborhood of a such factorization whose dimension is strictly between $r$ and $r^2$, the minimal and maximal dimensions of spaces of factorizations.